"

 Contribution Margin

-The contribution margin (CM) is a financial metric that tells you how much money a company earns after covering its variable costs for producing a good or service.
+The contribution margin (CM) is a financial metric that tells you how much money a food & beverage operation earns after covering its variable costs for producing food and beverage menu items.
 The leftover revenue contributes to paying for the company’s fixed costs and generating a profit.

 Here is a breakdown: